How to Leverage Influencer Marketing For SaaS Products: Complete Guide

 • Guest blog posts on influencer’s website

-• Video content – Youtube, Instagram Reels, Stories, and so on
+• Video content – YouTube, Instagram Reels, Stories, and so on

 • Podcasts – brand mentions, discussion sessions, etc.